Loading...

 The emails can be colored instead of being moved to the trash - but only for AppleMail.
 This is done with the option "Only color emails".

-With Data Format you can select your main format: Filemaker, Internal Database (Valentina - a fast database by Paradigma Software) or PDF.
+With Archive Format you can select your main format: Internal Database (Valentina - a fast database by Paradigma Software), MBOX or PDF.
 The Easy version can only use Internal Database.
 You can always export your data to another format when you archive to Internal Database.
-For each format click on the grey arrow button to show the archive location in Finder.
+For each format click on the grey button to show the archive location in Finder.

 Select data format